All Episodes

 At the end of the day, they unmask themselves.

-The angrier they get, the more enraged they get, uh, the more the truth comes out of their mouths.
+The angrier they get, the more enraged they get, the more the truth comes out of their mouths.

-That when it does, that's when they suffer at the ballot box.
+And when it does, that's when they suffer at the ballot box.

 So here they're out there.

-And the base can be made, oh yeah, I'll remember how the base was happy when Harry Reid pulled that stunt in the Senate to uh to shut it down, basically.
+Remember how the base was happy when Harry Reid pulled that stunt in the Senate to shut it down basically?

 It's about time they said we had a Democrat with a spine in there.